htimm/cars-memory-game/README.md

 - check with style guides
 - check with project specs
 - Add css animations
-- Make buttons in score panel have the same width
 - Improvement: Fill up list with a random amount of pix and then let playGame() function pick 8*2 of them automatically?
 Otherwise pick favorite cards

 ## Resources